AtharvaKamble/relation-builder/README.md

 * This is currently hosted at https://relationbuilder.herokuapp.com/

+* PS: Since, heroku got rid of their free tier, this link would not work at the moment until I host it elsewhere.

 <!--
 ## Question: If this app were to receive 1M requests per day, how would you structure it?